* Coaster Enthusiasts of Canada *

 CIRCUIT:

-A completed journey on a coaster or the track layout itself.
+A complete journey on a coaster or the track layout itself.

 CLASSIC COASTER: